flatironinstitute/kvsstcp/Readme.md

 Inspired by networkspaces, which was in turn inspired by the Linda coordination language.

-Similar systems exist, the point of this one is to provide a simple to deployable and reasonably functional and efficient store that is easy to integrate with many different programming environments.
+Similar systems exist, the point of this one is to provide a simple to deploy and reasonably functional and efficient store that is easy to integrate with many different programming environments.

 "kvsstcp.py" contains the server and python client.
 See a comments throughout this file for a description of the line protocol and client methods.
 It should work with any stock python 2.7 or above.